-The Audit Committee and the Board have established formal and transparent arrangements to maintain an appropriate relationship with the Company's auditors as stated on pages 39 to 43 of the annual report.
+The audit committee and the board have established formal and transparent arrangements to maintain an appropriate relationship with the Company's auditors as stated on pages 41 to 45 of the annual report.

-External auditors are invited at least twice a year to attend the Audit Committee meetings as well as the AGM.
-Dialogue between the Audit Committee and the external auditors are also conducted in the absence of management.
-The Audit Committee has also received written assurance from the external auditors confirming their independence.
+External auditors are invited at least twice a year to attend the audit committee meetings as well as the AGM.
+Dialogue between the audit committee and the external auditors are also conducted in the absence of management.
+The audit committee has also received written assurance from the external auditors confirming their independence.

-This Statement on Corporate Governance is made in accordance with a Board resolution.
+This statement on corporate governance is made in accordance with a resolution from the board.